MotoAcidic/bdcash-protocol/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/bigdatacash-qt (GUI, 32-bit) or bin/32/bigdatacashd (headless, 32-bit)
+- bin/32/bdcash-qt (GUI, 32-bit) or bin/32/bdcashd (headless, 32-bit)
-- bin/64/bigdatacash-qt (GUI, 64-bit) or bin/64/bigdatacashd (headless, 64-bit)
+- bin/64/bdcash-qt (GUI, 64-bit) or bin/64/bdcashd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run bigdatacash-qt.exe.
+Unpack the files into a directory, and then run bdcash-qt.exe.

 ### OSX